 Board meetings are open to the public and to the media in accordance with a Resolution of the Board passed on September 27, 2018.

 Halifax Water Board of Commissioners

-Ms. Fenton was appointed to the Halifax Water Board on August 4, 2015, and was elected Chair on March 28, 2019.
-She is one of three residents of Halifax Municipality appointed to the Board by Regional Council.
+Mr. MacMullin was appointed to the Halifax Water Board on June 20, 2017, Board Chair on September 26, 2019 and is one of three residents of Halifax Municipality appointed to the Board by Regional Council.

 Mr. Walker was appointed to the Halifax Water Board effective December 1, 2010, and elected Vice Chair on March 31, 2011.

 Mr. Walker has been a resident of District 10 for 48 years.
 He was first elected to Halifax City Council in a by-election in January, 1994, and was subsequently elected to Halifax Regional Municipality Council in December, 1995.
 Mr. Walker was re-elected in October 2012 to represent District 10, Halifax - Bedford Basin West.

 With over 30 years of public sector leadership experience, Brad has served the residents of HRM for the past 16 years in the role of Director for several diverse portfolios including: Environmental Management Services, Harbour Solutions Project, Corporate and Strategic Planning, Chief Information Officer, Community Services, Parks & Recreation, and currently Transportation & Public Works.